Results based on January 2019 Survey

 Costs can vary based on your location.
 Typically, the price of gastric sleeve surgery is slightly more than gastric band surgery and considerably less than gastric bypass surgery.
-Based on our latest survey, the range of prices for 2014 is similar to last year’s range.
-However, the average price continues to drop.
+Based on our 2015 survey, prices in the 10 most expensive states dropped almost 10% and the average price dropped almost 5% compared to last year.
 This is likely due to increased competition and demand for the surgery.

 - $9,000 to $27,000 is the pricing range across the country.